SjoerdSmitWolfram/UnitTestFramework/README.md

 - `Automatic`: evaluates `Get[pacletContext]` using the inferred paclet context.
 - `Function[...]`: receives the fully resolved test config association.
 - `Hold[...]`: held code that is released after config initialization.

+## Local config overrides

+If your project needs machine-specific test configuration, you can place a `LocalConfig.*` file in the same directory as `TestConfig`.

+- The file is optional and intended to remain untracked.
+- It is loaded after the main `TestConfig`, so its properties override earlier values.
+- It can use the same supported formats as `TestConfig`.
+- Set `"IgnoreLocalConfig" -> True` to disable this behavior.

+This is useful for settings that differ per developer, such as paths to locally checked out paclet dependencies.
+In particular, the `"LocalDependenciesRoot"` is normally set in `LocalConfig` so that each developer can point to their own local paclet checkouts without committing those paths to the shared test configuration.

+### Local development dependencies

+The local config mechanism is designed to work with local paclet dependencies:

+- `"LocalDependenciesRoot"` accepts one or more directories that contain local paclet checkouts.
+- `"LocalDependencies"` lists the paclet contexts that should be resolved from those directories.
+- Matching paclets are located by their `PacletInfo.wl` files (up to 3 levels deep from the root) and loaded with `PacletDirectoryLoad` before paclet initialization runs.

+This lets each developer point tests at local working copies of dependent paclets without committing those paths to the shared test configuration.

 As part of the initialization, the runner will also set `$TestConfig` to the fully resolved config association and add the following properties:
 - `"TestConfigFile"`: the absolute path to the config file.